inventory management

 This is usually done once annually and helps to provide an overall snapshot of what products are on hand, how many units there are, and their respective values.

-This count is the one you’ll need to stop everything in your business and attend to - it’s important that you have a static number to count: this simply isn’t possible if warehouse staff are running around at the same time picking and packing stock as you go.
+This count requires you to stop everything in your business and attend to it.
+You need a static number to count, and that simply isn’t possible if warehouse staff are running around at the same time picking and packing stock.

 Cycle counting

-An inventory cycle count on the other hand is a smaller, more frequent form of inventory counting.
+An inventory cycle count is a smaller, more frequent form of inventory counting.

-It usually involves counting a certain number or type of items on a regular basis (weekly, monthly or quarterly - whatever you decide is a good cadence based on your operations).
+It usually involves counting a certain number or type of items on a regular basis: weekly, monthly, or quarterly, depending on whatever cadence suits your operations.
 This allows you to keep track of your stock levels and make sure they are accurate throughout the year.

-This is because it’s important to ensure that you are selecting items to count that represent your entire inventory, rather than choosing items randomly.
+This is because you need to make sure the items you select for counting represent your entire inventory, rather than choosing items randomly.

-There are a couple of different ways you can go about choosing your cycle count sample, including standardised random sampling and ABC.
+There are a couple of different ways you can go about choosing your cycle count sample, including standardised random sampling and ABC analysis.
 Most good perpetual inventory systems will calculate your sample automatically and present this to you on the schedule of your choosing.

 Read more: How to do a Cycle Count